 John took this terrific photo c.1963/64 outside the Dungeon Club in Barrhead where they were due to play.

-Joe Urquhart (vocals on ballads), Davy Geilan (vocals on pop numbers ), Davie Storrie (Bass), Chic McColl (Rythm guitar);
+l-r: Joe Urquhart (vocals on ballads), Davy Geilan (vocals on pop numbers ), Davie Storrie (Bass),

 Many thanks to Neil Dunn, Elizabeth Anne, Betty Allen, John Forrest & Kizz Ferguson of the excellent 'Paisley' FB site for filling in who's above.

-Neil even used to dep for Chic on a Tues night at the Templars when he was at night school.
+Neil even used to dep for Chic on Tuesday night at the Templars while he was at night school.